Letter to the Congregation - November 23

 Light an Advent wreath - Light an advent wreath at home along with us on Sundays beginning Nov.
 29. The November Bless Box for kids contains a kit to make a wreath, but adults may also pick up one of the extras from the tub outside the front doors at the church building.

 Favorite nativities - The nativities in our homes are beautiful handcrafted pieces of art that provide diverse perspectives on what the incarnation of Jesus looked like, and how it touches us personally.
-Send a picture of your nativity to , along with an explanation of why it’s meaningful to you.
+Send a picture of your nativity to email@example.com, along with an explanation of why it’s meaningful to you.
 Beginning Monday, Dec.
 7, we’ll post your pictures at www.hosannatogether.org/nativities.

 Christmas Carols with Hosanna! - Dr. Dan will be working with some members to create a special recording of beloved Christmas carols that we’ll release mid-December for your enjoyment or for sign-along anytime during the season.